zalando/zmon/README.rst

     $ vagrant up

-Please note that the provisioning process will take some time as it downloads the docker images.
+Please note that the provisioning process will take some time as it downloads the docker images (~15min).

-The ZMON Controller frontend will be exposed on port 38080 on localhost, i.e. point your browser to http://localhost:38080/ and login with username "admin" and password "admin".
+The ZMON frontend: http://localhost:38080/ and login with username "admin" and password "admin".

-To access Grafana which is deployed with the ZMON Controller, goto: http://localhost:38080/grafana.
+Integrated Grafana: http://localhost:38080/grafana.
 You will be able to create/save dashboards.

-The KairosDB frontend will be exposed on 38083 on localhost, i.e. you can manually query metrics on http://localhost:38083/
+ KairosDB frontend, i.e. for manually query of metrics, via http://localhost:38083/

 Issues with the Vagrant box: